bertmelis/espMqttClient/README.md

 - Fully async clients available via [AsyncTCP](https://github.com/me-no-dev/AsyncTCP) or [ESPAsnycTCP](https://github.com/me-no-dev/ESPAsyncTCP) (no TLS supported)
 - Supported platforms:
   - Espressif ESP8266 and ESP32 using the Arduino framework
+  - Espressif ESP32 using the ESP IDF
 - Basic Linux compatibility*.
 This includes WSL on Windows

     > Linux compatibility is mainly for automatic testing.
-It relies on a quick and dirty Arduino-style `Client` with a POSIX TCP client underneath and Arduino-style `IPAddress` class.
+It relies on a quick and dirty Arduino-style `Client` with a POSIX TCP client underneath and Arduino-style `ClientPosixIPAddress` class.
 These are lacking many features needed for proper Linux support.

 # Documentation